 Domain redemption periods in the gTLD life cycle

-gTLD domains which are registered through CWD are renewed on an annual basis.
+gTLD domains that are registered through CWD are renewed on an annual basis.
 If a domain is not renewed, it will be set to expire with the Registrar.
-However, a 30 day Auto Renew Grace Period follows which provides customers with the option to renew the domain and avoid deletion.
+However, a 30 day Auto-Renew Grace Period follows which provides customers with the option to renew the domain and avoid deletion.

 When a name enters this period, it is removed from the zone file (a file on a nameserver that defines a domain name with its associated sub-domains, IP addresses and mail server).
 As a result, any Internet services for the domain name will be disabled (e.g. email or website facility).
 The registrant must act immediately if they want to keep the name.
 It is possible to renew a gTLD up until this point, although redemption fees may apply.

-What are the key differences for domains on the legacy system versus a domain using the EPP system?
+What are the key differences between domains on the legacy system versus a domain using the EPP system?